whosonfirst/whosonfirst-www/www/blog/2023/06/01/state-of-the-gazetteer/index.md

 ### By Geometry Type

-Nearly 10% of Who’s On First’s 5 million administrative records have polygons, with complete global coverage at the `country` and `dependency` (collectively the “top administrative level”), and `region` (1st order administrative subdivision) levels.
+Nearly 10% of Who’s On First’s `5M` administrative records have polygons, with complete global coverage at the `country` and `dependency` (collectively the “top administrative level”), and `region` (1st order administrative subdivision) levels.
 Nearly continuous global coverage is provided at the `county` (2nd order administrative subdivision) level.
 Many countries also include complete polygon coverage at the `localadmin` level.

-Countries with any coloring in the “Country scorecards” map in the next section include complete locality polygon coverage.
+Countries with any coloring in the “[Country scorecards](#country-scorecards)” map in the next section include complete locality polygon coverage.
 Other “gray” colored countries in that map will only include approximate locality polygons for the country capital and a handful of other regionally important localities.

-The WOF gazetteer also stores nearly 0.5 million alternate geometries.
+The WOF gazetteer also stores nearly `0.5M` alternate geometries.
 This can occur when we upgrade point geometries to polygons, have multiple polygons to choose from but we designate just one the default and store the others as alternates, deal with coastline clipping for display versus territorial waters for reverse geocoding, or need to manually curate a custom polygon (and store the original as an alternate geometry).

 Every default polygon feature includes a [label centroid](https://github.com/whosonfirst/whosonfirst-properties/tree/main/properties/lbl) geometry suitable for beautiful cartographic labeling derived either from [MapShaper](https://github.com/mbloch/mapshaper) or manual curation.
 Sometimes [navigation](https://github.com/whosonfirst/whosonfirst-properties/tree/main/properties/nav), [reverse geocoding](https://github.com/whosonfirst/whosonfirst-properties/tree/main/properties/reversegeo), and other specialized centroids are also provided.